Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 19) The less you eat, the more weight you will lose

 While this sounds feasible, the reality is that drastic weight loss regimens don’t work.
 The human body has evolved to conserve as much energy as possible.
-When our calorie intake is dramatically cut, our metabolism slows to ensure vital body functions and processes continue.
+When we dramatically cut calories, our metabolism slows to ensure vital body functions and processes continue.

 Go on a fast or skip meals, and the number on the scale may drop, but what appears to be weight loss is, in fact, water loss.
 If you don’t eat enough, you will also lose muscle tissue as your body perceives hard times ahead and holds on to its fat reserves.
 And, when you resume a normal eating pattern, your body will immediately begin to stockpile fat reserves in preparation for the next bout of starvation.